-3.10.39 matqr $(M, \{flag = 0\})$ .
+3.10.39 $\mathbf{matqr}(M, \{flag = 0\})$.
 Returns [Q, R], the QR-decomposition of the square invertible matrix M with real entries: Q is orthogonal and R upper triangular.
 If flag = 1, the orthogonal matrix is returned as a sequence of Householder transforms: applying such a sequence is stabler and faster than multiplication by the corresponding Q matrix.
-More precisely, if then r = R and mathouseholder(q, M) is (close to) R; furthermore the inverse of Q. This function raises an error if the precision is too low or x is singular.
+More precisely, if the inverse of Q. This function raises an error if the precision is too low or x is singular.